EricThomson/git_learn/readme.md

 # Git and github

 Git/Github tutorials can make it seem like rocket surgery.
-It isn't.
-It is very easy to set up quickly.
-Below I describe how.
+It doesn't have to be: it's much easier to get started if you focus on the three or four commands you typically use when working on a personal project.
+Below I describe how to do this.
 It is a kind of minimal kernel to get your repository set up locally and at github.
-The following assumes you have some project in a directory you want to share as a repository on github.
+The following assumes you have some project in a directory you want to share publicly on github.

 # Set up your Git/Github accounts
 ### Set up Git on your local machine :rocket: